rileygelwicks/eastwestaudio/doc/index.rst

 	<=`.4.11 requires ``'X-LIGHTTPD-send-file'`` instead, and uses
 	``'X-Accel-Redirect'`` (with slightly different semantics). stream
-	whether to stream the concatenated file directory rather than saving to disk.
+	whether to stream the concatenated file directly rather than saving to disk.
 This is not a production-quality option;
 	don't use it.
 refresh_rate